 And then I saw it.
 I saw it.
-A tiny piece of Peter Molyneux fell off when he lied.
+A tiny piece of Peter Molyneux fell off when he told a bare-faced lie.

 JPB: Peter, what colour is grass?

 Another tiny piece fell off.
-Hardly noticeable but I saw.
+Hardly noticeable but, yeah, I saw.

 JPB: Is Diego Costa a horrid cheat?